jmackey-astro/PION/README.txt

 Parallel code should always be run with the "redirect=/path/to/file" argument included, otherwise every process will output its info to the console which is messy.
-A typical example run is taken from bin_parallel/run.sh:
+A typical example script is quoted below:

 ********************* run.sh ****************************
 #!/bin/bash